-With everything that’s happened in 2020, it's no surprise that the job market is in turmoil as many businesses have had to cease trading whilst others have seen a significant drop in turnover.
-The unemployment rate fell to a record low of 5% according to the Office for National Statistics.
+With everything that has happened in 2020, it's no surprise that the job market is in turmoil as many businesses have had to cease trading whilst others have seen a significant drop in turnover.
+The unemployment rate fell to a record low of 5% in September - November 2020, according to the Office for National Statistics.
 Over 750,000 jobs have been lost as companies make cuts to try and reduce their costs where possible.

 What is an apprenticeship?